LucjanJanowski/translator-to-suJSON/README.md

 ## Authors/Contact

 Should you have any questions please do not hesitate to contact the authors.
+The best way to do so is to star a new issue. 😌

 Authors: